Lightning-Universe/Training-Studio_app/README.md

 Trail 19 pruned.
 ```

-### Customize your HPO training with Optuna advanced algorithms
+## Use advanced algorithms with your Lightning App

 Here is how to use the latest research such as [Hyperband paper](http://www.jmlr.org/papers/volume18/16-558/16-558.pdf)